Dick Taverne: Early life and career

+Personal life and death

+In 1955, Taverne married Janice Hennessey, a microbiologist.
+He had two daughters, one of whom is former investment banker Suzanna.
+He became interested in science and public policy, and in 2002 founded Sense about Science, a charity with the objective of advancing public understanding of science and the evidence-based approach to scientific issues.

-He is an Honorary Associate of the National Secular Society and a Distinguished Supporter of Humanists UK, as well as a vice-chair of the All Party Parliamentary Humanist Group.
-He is a former member of the Steering Committee of the Bilderberg Group.
-He won the Science Writers' Award as Parliamentary Science Communicator of the Year 2005.
-He is a listed member of Republic, the campaign for abolishing the monarchy.
+Taverne was an Honorary Associate of the National Secular Society and a Distinguished Supporter of Humanists UK, as well as a vice-chair of the All Party Parliamentary Humanist Group.
+He was also a member of the Steering Committee of the Bilderberg Group.
+Taverne won the Science Writers' Award as Parliamentary Science Communicator of the Year 2005.
+He was a listed member of Republic, the campaign for abolishing the monarchy.

 On 15 September 2010, Taverne, along with 54 other public figures, signed an open letter published in The Guardian, stating their opposition to Pope Benedict XVI's state visit to the UK.

 Taverne was interviewed in 2012 as part of The History of Parliament's oral history project.

-In 2014 Taverne published his memoir, Against the Tide.
+He was the author of The March of Unreason, published by Oxford University Press in May 2005.
+It won him the Association of British Science Writers' award as parliamentary communicator of the year.
+In 2014, Taverne published his memoir, Against the Tide.

+Taverne died at his home in London, on 25 October 2025, at the age of 97.
+Andrew Copson wrote of Taverne that "His legacy lies not only in the causes he advanced but the manner in which he did so: calm, rigorous, and humane.
+He showed how a humanist outlook can anchor an ethical and courageous public life."